Joginder Singh (politician)

 Kaka Joginder Singh (1918 in Gujranwala – 23 December 1998, in Bareilly) (also known as Dharti Pakar, meaning "one who clings") was a textile owner and perennial candidate who contested and lost over 300 elections in India.

 Early life and career

-He earned his money through his family's textile mill in Bareilly.
+He earned his money through his shop in Bareilly KAKA STORE DHARTIPAKADBareilly.
 In elections, he always contested as an independent, and always lost.

 Thoughts on his campaigns

 Singh looked at the security deposit which he has always lost as his 'humble contribution' to the national fund, and said he never campaigned or used money to earn support.
 The campaign donations for 1991 were Rs.
 2500 and after 1997, the security deposit was raised to Rs.
 15000.

 His election promises included: repaying all foreign loans, more character building in schools, and bringing back the barter system as a panacea for the Indian economy.